 As you can tell from the photo above, one large waffle can easily be broken into fourths.
 I did that and then just popped them into my toaster.
 These waffles have the perfect texture – crisp on the outside, but soft and delicious on the inside.
 This was true even after freezing and toasting.

-Now my son is beginning me to make homemade syrup with all the blackberries we picked….
+Now my son is begging me to make homemade syrup with all the blackberries we picked….